What is decreasing term life insurance?

 When should you buy a decreasing term policy?

-You might consider buying a decreasing term policy if you only need your benefit to pay the balance of a loan in the event of your death (like a mortgage), and don’t have any other expenses you’d need covered.
-With a decreasing term policy you never pay for more life insurance than you need.
+You might consider buying a decreasing term life policy if you only need your benefit to pay the balance of a loan in the event of your death (like a mortgage), and don’t have any other expenses you’d need covered.
+With a decreasing term life policy you never pay for more life insurance than you need.

 Advantages of decreasing term life insurance